uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Addr.rst

 .. js:class:: Addr

-   This class is designed to work with a specific key pair (not with an HD wallet).
+   This class is designed to work with a specific key pair (not with an :term:`HD wallet`).

 Static methods